IATI/IATI-Developer-Documentation/ssot/proposal.rst

    documents
 -  It is easy perhaps too easy make changes without thinking them through
--  Reliance on Github (the “what if” they go down/sell out etc)
+-  Reliance on GitHub (the “what if” they go down/sell out etc)

 GitHub Architecture
 ===================